This post may contain affiliate links. Please read my disclosure policy for details.

 • Place each corn dog stick in the batter, and rotate the stick until sausage and cheese are evenly completely covered by the batter so that the cheese doesn’t melt through.

-• Dip the stick in bread crumbs and coat well.
+• Dip the stick in breadcrumbs and coat well.

 • Remove the corn dog from the oil once cooked and place it on a rack for the excess oil to drain away.